List of informally named dinosaurs: Bihariosaurus

 "Bihariosaurus" (meaning "Bihor lizard") is an invalid genus of iguanodontian dinosaur from Early Cretaceous Bauxite of Cornet, Romania.
 The type species, "Bihariosaurus bauxiticus", was named but not described by Marinescu in 1989.
 It was similar to Camptosaurus, and was an iguanodont.
 The original publication of the taxon did not include sufficient description, and the illustrations cannot distinguish it from any other ornithopod.

 Biscoveosaurus

 "Biscoveosaurus" is the informal name of an ornithopod dinosaur specimen from the Early Maastrichtian age Snow Hill Island Formation of James Ross Island, Antarctica.
 It comes from the Cape Lamb Member of the formation, the same member as Morrosaurus, another basal ornithopod.
-As such, it's been suggested it may be a secondary specimen of that species, but as the holotype of Morrosaurus is fragmentary and doesn't overlap with the material of "Biscoveosaurus", this can't as yet be tested.
+As such, it has been suggested that it may be a secondary specimen of that species, but as the holotype of Morrosaurus is fragmentary and does not overlap with the material of "Biscoveosaurus", this cannot yet be tested.
 The specimen consists of dentaries, teeth, a braincase, parts of the maxillae, forelimb elements, assorted vertebrae, and the pectoral girdle; this makes it unique compared to the other James Ross Island ornithopods, which do not have both cranial and postcranial remains.
 It has been estimated the animal would have been about 4-5 m in length.